Exceptional Student Education

-Marion County has 8,788 exceptional students enrolled in its public schools.
+Marion County has approximately 7,000 exceptional students enrolled in its public schools.
 An exceptional student is one who has special learning needs.
-The special assistance received in school is called ESE, Exceptional Student Education, or Special Education.
-Our goal is to provide every exceptional student with a free appropriate public education (FAPE), help them progress in school, access general curriculum, and prepare for life after school.
+The special assistance received in school is called Exceptional Student Education, or ESE.
+Our goal is to provide every exceptional student with a free appropriate public education (FAPE), help them progress in school, access the general curriculum, and prepare them for life after school.

 The Marion County Public School System offers a continuum of services and programs to meet the individual needs of students requiring special education, ages 3 through 21.
-The degree to which services are provided is based individually on each child's Individual Educational Plan as set forth by a staffing committee.
-The continuum of services may be provided in a variety of settings, which include regular classrooms, resource rooms, hospital/homebound, separate day school, special class and non-public school (contractual).
+The degree to which services are provided is based individually on each child's Individual Education Plan (IEP) as set forth by a staffing committee.
+The continuum of services may be provided in a variety of settings, which include regular classrooms, resource rooms, hospital/homebound, separate day school, special class, and non-public school (contractual).

 For more information, please call your child's school and speak with the School Counselor or ESE Specialist.